SUAT-lhy/MEISHAV100---FPGA-verifaction-on-VC707/README.md

 sudo apt-get install gcc-riscv64-linux-gnu g++-riscv64-linux-gnu
 ```
 ## 9.2 Writing the Application
-Create a file named linux_app.c.
-Since we are running under Linux, we can use standard I/O functions like printf and file operations without writing low-level UART drivers.
+Create a file named `linux_app.c`.
+Since we are running under Linux, we can use standard I/O functions like `printf` and file operations without writing low-level UART drivers.

 ```c
 /* linux_app.c */